teijuan/dg/src/site/notes/dg/Home.md

 # 🌱 [Tei's digital garden](https://teijuan.netlify.app)
-This is my repo for publishing some insights and useful notes. 🌿
+For publishing some insights and useful notes. 🌿

 - [[dg/Blog|Blog]]
 - [[dg/About_Me|About Me]]